auth0/docs/articles/architecture-scenarios/b2c/user-provisioning.md

 ## User sign up

+::: panel TL;DR
+Auth0 recommends using a web-based workflow featuring [Universal Login](/universal-login) for signups due to the functionality and security offered.
+:::

 Auth0 uses database connections to store the user ID, password, and username collected from new users during the sign-up process.
 You can configure the database connection policies governing things such as minimum username length or password strength and complexity using the Auth0 dashboard.

-However, we really should be proffering Universal Login first, and noting that if it doesn't meet your needs, we also have libraries that can be embedded in your application, such as Lock (premade login widget) and Auth0.js (a library with which you can build your own login UI).

 Auth0 recommends that you use [Universal Login](/universal-login).
 If it doesn't meet your needs, we also have libraries that can be embedded in your application, such as [Lock](/libraries) (a premade login widget) and Auth0.js (a library with which you can build your own login UI).
 For a comparison of the capabilities, see [Lock vs. a Custom UI](/libraries/when-to-use-lock).

-::: panel TL;DR
-Auth0 recommends using a web-based workflow featuring [Universal Login](/universal-login) for signups due to the functionality and security offered.
-:::

 ## Checklist